canonn-science/Canonn-GCloud/README.md

 functions-framework --target payload --debug
 ```

+NB: The functions don't currently have consistent --target functions.
+We wll standardise on *payload*

 To execute the function you need to put the url into a browser or use curl

 Use the following URL  [http://localhost:8080/?system=Merope&cmdr=LCU No Fool Like One](http://localhost:8080/?system=Merope&cmdr=LCU%20No%20Fool%20Like%20One)